eReserves Guidelines for Non-ELM Classes

 - Notify you by email if the request for copyright permissions is denied by the publisher/copyright owner and we cannot make the readings available.

-3) The eReserves Team will notify you via e-mail that your requests have been made available, if you subscribe to this feature.
+3) The eReserves Team will notify you via e-mail that your requests have been made available.
 Please immediately check the readings in the eReserves area of your online classroom to ensure that the readings are present and match what you requested.